jinzaizhichi/my-boring-python/py/rs_en.md

 And take notes in the classes.

-Which means we take the pan over 400 times per day.
+Which means we need take the pan over 400 times per day.

 So please teachers don't say "Sleep early at night" anymore.